 That’s the pattern for all of us.
 Abraham was not declared righteous because of any of his good works, although he had done many.
 Neither did ceremonial nor ritualistic works justify him, for he was declared righteous before his circumcision.

-He was not even justified on the ground of his faith, for it was far from perfect.
-Remember that before this, he had distrusted God and lied about Sarah, saying she was his sister.
-And after God had declared him righteous, didn’t he fail when he used Hagar to produce a son?
+Nor was he justified on the ground of his faith, for it was yet imperfect.
+Had he not, prior to this, distrusted God and lied concerning Sarah?
+Did he not, after his justification, fail as regards Hagar?
 Abraham was not justified as a result of his fragile faith.

 Abraham was justified as a result of the coming Seed, Jesus.
-Faith was no more than an outstretched hand.
+Faith was but the hand that received.
 Faith is not the basis of God’s gift.
-Everyone is justified by means of faith, that is, through faith; but not because of, or as a result of, faith.
+All are justified by means of faith, that is, through faith; but not because of, or as a result of, faith.
 Justification through faith means justification through Jesus.

 And how we all need justification!
 Not one of us is what we should be, could be, or would be.
 The perfect law demands not merely perfect outward performance but perfect attitude of heart, perfect motives from a perfect heart.
-There is no way we can offer these to God.
-Even a repentant murderer is still guilty of his cruel crime.
+These we have not to offer.
+Can a penitent murderer’s reformation render him not guilty of his cruel crime?